Undivided Resources

 Asch says, “Students with disabilities can access the full range of our vocational rehabilitation [VR] services if they apply and are found eligible for VR services; these may include support for training, college education, or other services that are needed for that individual — anything that’s needed to reach their career goal as identified in their individualized plan for employment.”
 The DOR can also help students with greater support needs gain work experience as part of their pre-employment transition services, including funding any auxiliary aids that they need as well as on-site coaching.

-The DOR can also support students with disabilities in taking college classes if that is part of their IPE.
-This can include transportation, books, supplies, and assistive technology.
+The DOR can also support students with disabilities in taking college classes or vocational/trade school classes if that is part of their IPE.
+This can include transportation, books, supplies (such as special shoes for a culinary or automotive program), and assistive technology.
 For tuition and course fees, students are asked to apply for financial aid first; if financial aid is denied, the DOR can help cover college courses, trade schools, career and technical education programs, apprenticeships, and transition to independent living programs (such as the Redwood SEED Scholars Program).
 This fact sheet from Disability Rights California goes into more detail about what the DOR can and cannot provide.

 It’s important to know that, unlike with Regional Center, students do not have to wait until they exit the public school system to access DOR funding, since the funding is provided by the WIOA.